sqlpad/sqlpad/docs/api-overview.md

 # API

+!> API patterns described below are new to `latest` and upcoming v5 release

 ## Overview

 SQLPad aims to implement a REST-ish API, and as of v5, has been updated to be more consistent with itself and a typical REST API design.